austingray/reaxpress/README.md

 ### Server -> Client Data Sharing

-There's a middleware in app.js that sets a variable named res.locals.reaxpressData.
+There's a middleware in app.js that creates the global reaxpressData variable and saves a stringified version as res.locals.reaxpressData.
 All of your view data should be stored in that object.
 It is saved as a string because it will be written directly into our document's head in a script tag.

 ```javascript
 app.use((req, res, next) => {